arnicas/interactive-vis-course/Week7/README.md

 ### Usability Advanced Maneuvers: Lines and Scatters with Voronoi

 The problem of lots of lines and/or dots is that it's hard to pick them out of the mess.
 There is a technique to improve this problem, but it requires restructuring your vis quite a bit.
+The solution is to add a "voronoi" grid overlay that you attach the mouse events to, so the user doesn't have to be "right over" the mouse target to trigger the tooltip.
+The closest element will instead display the data.

+You don't have to use this, but it's good to know about the solution when you're working with a lot of data.

 Reference and how-to's: